Careers and Internships

 Where can I work?

 Contract availability is determined by the needs of the respective research and development laboratories and offices within the Office of Research and Development.
 Past positions have been offered in Cincinnati, Ohio; Gulf Breeze, Florida; Research Triangle Park, North Carolina; Las Vegas, Nevada; Duluth, Minnesota; Athens, Georgia; and Washington, D.C.
-Review the current announcements to see where positions are now available.

 What are the benefits?